vitreo12/AlgaLib/README.md

 and the input of another does not happen instantaneously, but it triggers a process of *parameter interpolation* over a specified window of time.

-For usage and examples, check the *Help files* and the *Examples* folder.

 ## Installation

 To install *AlgaLib*, you can either: